ryan-jonesford/ConvolutionalNN/README.md

 ![Normalized image][image45]

+I also augmented my dataset with modified images of the original dataset.
+I augmented it in two ways.

+The first way I augmented it was I made a copy of the entire dataset and ran a random size distortion on it.
+This will help to account for weird camera angles that makes the signs look squished, and smaller images where the signs don’t take up the entire image space.

+The second way that I augmented the dataset was to add more images from test sets that had less.
+For example I doubled the amount of speed limit 20km/h signs.
+Those signs that I added, I also ran a random distortion on with equal parts likely to either add noise (jitter) to the image, rotate it, and randomly brighten it.
+This keeps the augmented dataset fresh, so the model isn’t training on the same images.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: